miyako/4d-plugin-vbs-outlook/README.md

 reg copy HKLM\SOFTWARE\Microsoft\Office\ClickToRun\REGISTRY\MACHINE\Software\Classes\Wow6432Node\CLSID\{9EADBD1A-447B-4240-A9DD-73FE7C53A981} HKLM\SOFTWARE\Classes\Wow6432Node\CLSID\{9EADBD1A-447B-4240-A9DD-73FE7C53A981} /s /f
 ```

 **Note**: Must run as Administrator.
 Both lines are necessary.
 Compared to the blog post, the ``15.0`` path component is missing with Office 2016.
 In any case, ``CoCreateInstance`` fails to load the interface.
-COM automation is not possible. ``LoadLibraryEx`` if called on the principal DLL fails too, but it doesn't crash.
+COM automation is not possible. ``LoadLibraryEx`` called on the principal DLL fails too, but doesn't crash.
 In fact, the registry hack is necessary to make [mfcmapi](https://github.com/stephenegriffin/mfcmapi) work with Office Click-To-Run.

 ### VBA to export selected messages